CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 In order to smoothen the triangles on round meshes, the intersection normal is computed from the barycentric interpolation of the 3 normals from the triangle vertices

+### Procedural Structures
+I have used L System grammar which generates complex patterns for procedural data.
+An L-system consists of an alphabet of symbols that can be used to make strings, It consist of an axiom: initial configuration, a collection of production rules that expand each symbol into some larger string of symbols and a mechanism for translating the generated strings into geometric structures.

+### Procedural Textures
+I have used a simple sinusoidal and cosine functions as well combination of different noise functions like Perlin, FBM and Worley to generate procedural textures.
+A spherical bi linear function which transforms positional coordinates to UV coordinates is used in turn with noise functions to apply these textures accross wide variety of mesh data.

 # Performance Analysis